cgi0911/FlowSim-PyPy/cfgs/default.txt

 # ----------------------------------------
 # Flow Generation Parameters
 # ----------------------------------------
-FLOWGEN_SRCDST_MODEL        = 'uniform'     # Model for flow source and destination
+FLOWGEN_SRCDST_MODEL        = 'antigravity'     # Model for flow source and destination
                                         # "uniform": Randomly pick one dst host that is not
                                         #   within source host's LAN.